elilambnz/react-py/website/docs/examples/basic-example.md

 # Basic Example

-This is a basic example using [react-ace](https://www.npmjs.com/package/react-ace) to render an interactive code block.
+This is a basic example of using the `usePython` hook and [react-ace](https://www.npmjs.com/package/react-ace) to render an interactive code block.

 ```python
 import random